-One recipe I read online had the instruction to put the uncooked cracked bulgur wheat into the dressing to "soak up" the dressing for additional flavor - sighting the fact that since it's partially cooked already, leaving it in the dressing would allow it to plump up and become soft while soaking up flavor.
+One Tabbouleh recipe I read instructed you to put the uncooked cracked bulgur wheat into the dressing to "soak up" the dressing for additional flavor - sighting the fact that since it's partially cooked already, leaving it in the dressing would allow it to plump up and become soft while soaking up the flavor.

 Wow, I thought, great idea.

 My partially cooked, 10 minutes to cook, practically instant cracked wheat bulgar did not soak up anything.